|

 brain weight.
 Thus, the QTLs that are detected are expected to have specific

-After detecting significant linkage between a QTL interval and variation
+effects on the ganglion cell population.
+Variation in neuron number After detecting significant linkage between a QTL interval and variation

 in ganglion cell number, the next step is to look for candidate genes within